 We were also given a little shot (non-alcoholic) in a shot glass made of ice!

 Soon it was time to sleep.
-Each bed is equipped with a mattress with blankets and pillows and a large mummy sleeping bag for each person.
+Each bed is equipped with a mattress, blankets, pillows and a large mummy sleeping bag for each person.
 Honestly, it was pretty easy to stay warm as long as you stayed cuddled inside of the sleeping bag.

 The biggest downside was the lights.
 You cannot turn them off at all, and they’re quite bright.
 They did provide a sleeping eye mask, however.